 Jay summarized his first two weeks after surgery: “I knew I made the right decision right away.
 The pain I had for eight months is completely gone.
 Going up and down stairs is so much easier.
 My leg feels strong and stable — so much better than it was.”

 Jay met with Dr. Nickel for a follow up appointment two weeks after his procedure.
 Since the surgery, he’s sleeping better, exercising regularly and even started shooting free throws — all without pain.

 At his six-week follow up appointment, when asked what surprised him most about this journey, Jay said, “I didn’t think I’d feel this good, this fast.
 It’s remarkable.”

 In the operating room, Dr. Nickel and a team of surgical experts replaced Jay’s hip.
 The diseased parts of his right hip joint were removed and replaced with artificial parts — a titanium cup with a plastic liner to replace the hip socket, a ceramic ball to replace the femoral head, and a titanium femoral stem to connect the hip to the leg.

-Dr. Nickel explained, “A total hip replacement means we replace both the ball and the socket.
+Dr. Nickel said, “A total hip replacement means we replace both the ball and the socket.
 With extreme precision, we remove the worn-out cartilage and bone and reconstruct the joint to restore the native anatomy.”

-Jay’s CAT scan was used to construct a computerized 3-D model and individualized surgical plan.
+Jay’s CAT scan was used to construct a computerized 3D model and individualized surgical plan.
 During the procedure, a surgical robotic was calibrated and synced with the plan.
 The robotic arm helps the surgeon position the hip implant, confirming perfect placement.